Cold Snap

 Deep Trough: A deep upper-level trough is forming in Western Europe, creating a corridor for cold air to flow south.

-Cold Air Intrusion: A cold air mass is already moving across Western Europe, reaching Southern and the by Wednesday night.
+Cold Air Intrusion: A cold air mass is already moving across Western Europe, reaching Southern France and the Alps by Wednesday night.

 Surface Low and Frontal System: A deep surface low and a well-defined frontal system will develop over the northern Mediterranean, bringing intense rainfall, thunderstorms, and heavy snowfall.